-The western bean cutworm is native to the Colorado, Wyoming, Idaho area and migrated eastward to Ontario and New York by 2008 and the Maritimes by 2017.
-The primary host plants include corn and dry beans, but not soybeans.
-To date, females have not been found to lay eggs on snap beans (green beans); however, if eggs are placed on snap beans the larvae will complete development.
+- The western bean cutworm is native to the Colorado, Wyoming, and Idaho area.
+It migrated eastward to Ontario and New York by 2008, and had continued to migrate to the Maritimes by 2017. - The primary host plants include corn and dry beans, but not soybean. - To date, females have not been found to lay eggs on snap beans (green beans).
+However, if eggs are placed on snap beans the larvae will complete development.